VeriAnonVote/veri_anon_vote/README.md

 ## 1. Project Introduction

 This project is an open-source, full-stack solution aimed at providing a secure, anonymous, and verifiable electronic voting system.
-It utilizes **Linkable Ring Signature** technology, specifically an implementation of **BLSAG (Borromean Linkable Spontaneous Anonymous Group signature)**, to ensure voter privacy during the voting process, prevent fraudulent activities (such as double voting), and allow for public verification of election results.
+It utilizes **Linkable Ring Signature** technology, specifically an implementation of **[BLSAG](https://github.com/edwinhere/nazgul) (Back's Linkable Spontaneous Anonymous Group signatures)**, to ensure voter privacy during the voting process, prevent fraudulent activities (such as double voting), and allow for public verification of election results.

 **Core Advantages:**